mikeedudee/MS5611-Mike-Refactored/README.md

 ### Compatibility

-The library should be compatible with MS56XX, MS57xx and MS58xx devices (to be tested).
+The library should be compatible with MS56XX, MS57xx, and MS58xx devices (to be tested).
 Some device types will return only 50% of the pressure value. <- fixed with reset and pressure checking

+ - Tested Environment
+   - Teensy 4.1
+   - However, the library should be compatible with all micro-controllers.
+For assurance, check your microcontroller Wire compatibility limit.
+Please report if bugs or incompatibility occur, I'll try to resolve the issue ASAP.

 ### Oversampling